Siphiwe Mkhonza

-Siphiwe Ignatius Mkhonza (born 2 January 1979 in Springs, Gauteng) is a South African soccer player who played as a centre-back.
-He played club football for Bloemfontein Celtic, Ria Stars, Lamontville Golden Arrows, Kaizer Chiefs, SuperSport United, Maritzburg United, AmaZulu and Black Leopards and won seven caps for the South Africa national soccer team.
+Siphiwe Ignatius Mkhonza (2 January 1979 – 5 March 2024) was a South African soccer player who played as a centre-back.
+He played club football for Bloemfontein Celtic, Ria Stars, Lamontville Golden Arrows, Kaizer Chiefs, SuperSport United, Maritzburg United, AmaZulu and Black Leopards and won seven caps for the South Africa national team.

 Early life

-Mkhonza was born in Kwa-Thema, Springs, to his parents Mavis Motsile and Joseph Mkhonza.
-His father, Joseph Mkhonza, is the former head coach of the South Africa women's national soccer team and coached the team at the 2012 Summer Olympics.
+Mkhonza was born in Kwa-Thema, Springs, Transvaal (now Gauteng) to his parents Mavis Motsile and Joseph Mkhonza.
+His father, Joseph Mkhonza, was the onetime head coach of the South Africa women's national soccer team and coached the team at the 2012 Summer Olympics.
 Siphiwe attended Thulisa Primary School and would go on to attend Kenneth Masekela Secondary School.

 Mkhonza played for several clubs as a youth starting his playing days at Skheshes Babes, and then going on to play for Tip Top FC, Lusitano FC, Munich FC and Katlehong City.
 These pivotal days would prove vital as he was able to adapt to many situations in his playing days.

 Club career

 Bloemfontein Celtic

-Mkhonza's began his professional football career at Bloemfontein Celtic F.C. in 1999 and stayed there until 2001.
+Mkhonza's began his professional football career at Bloemfontein Celtic in 1999 and stayed there until 2001.
 He would also captain his team at the age of 18 years old in his first season.
-In the 1999–2000 Premier Soccer League season, Mkhonza would lead his team to the biggest home win of the season, beating Mother City F.C.
-6–0.
+In the 1999–2000 Premier Soccer League season, Mkhonza would lead his team to the biggest home win of the season, beating Mother City 6–0.